davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 volatile ``asm``
 ``asm`` volatile

-GCCs optimizers sometimes discard ``asm`` statements if they determine there is no need for the output variables.
+GCC's optimizers sometimes discard ``asm`` statements if they determine there is no need for the output variables.
 Also, the optimizers may move code out of loops if they believe that the code will always return the same result (i.e. none of its input values change between calls).
 Using the